-- 1. MAT Graduate students are required to select a minimum of eight pieces of work, known as artifacts in the portfolio, and each one must be from a different graduate class.
-If a graduate student would like to include multiple artifacts from one course, they are welcome to include artifacts beyond the eight that are required. - 2.
-All five of the National Board Professional Teaching Standards core propositions should be addressed in the artifacts.
-As there are five core propositions and eight required artifacts, there will be some propositions that are represented more than once. - 3.
-A narrative should accompany each artifact.
-Each narrative should have a heading that includes the course name and number in which the artifact was completed, the instructor of the course, and the core proposition being addressed-the provided DAR template ensures that this information is included, so make sure to use the provided template.
-The narrative should include three main sections: a description (D), an analysis that clearly defines the relationship between the artifact and core proposition (A), and a reflection (R), and it should be placed immediately before the artifact. - 4.
-All professional portfolios must be submitted electronically as one PDF document in the ED 590: Graduate Portfolio Canvas shell. - 5.
-Students graduating in August must submit their portfolio in the designated Canvas shell on the first day of the second summer session.
-Students graduating in May or December must submit the portfolio in the designated Canvas shell one month prior to graduation.
-Students should keep a copy of all portfolio artifacts. - 6.
+- 1. Graduate Students must register for the 0-credit hour course, ED 590: Graduate Portfolio, during their last semester in the program.
+Graduate Students will receive information about and submit their Graduate Portfolio in the ED 590 Canvas shell. - 2.
+MAT Graduate students are required to select a minimum of eight completed MAT course assignments, known as artifacts in the Graduate Portfolio, and each one must be from a different graduate class.
+If a Graduate Student would like to include multiple artifacts from one course, they are welcome to include artifacts beyond the eight that are required. - 3.
+All five of the National Board Professional Teaching Standards Core Propositions should be addressed in the artifacts, connecting one Core Proposition in each artifact.
+As there are five Core Propositions and eight required artifacts, there will be some propositions that are represented more than once. - 4.
+A DAR narrative should accompany each artifact and should come directly before the artifact.
+Each DAR narrative should have a heading that includes the course name and number in which the artifact was completed, the instructor of the course, and the Core Proposition being addressed-the provided DAR template ensures that this information is included, so make sure to use the provided template.
+The DAR narrative should include three main sections: a description (D), an analysis that clearly defines the relationship between the artifact and Core Proposition (A), and a reflection (R). - 5.
+All Graduate Portfolios must be submitted electronically as one PDF document in the ED 590: Graduate Portfolio Canvas shell. - 6.
+Students graduating in August must submit their Graduate Portfolio in the designated Canvas shell on the first day of the second summer session.
+Students graduating in May or December must submit the Graduate Portfolio in the designated Canvas shell one month prior to graduation.
+Students should keep a copy of all Graduate Portfolio artifacts. - 7.
 Five percent per day will be deducted for late submissions.

-Portfolio Format:
+Graduate Portfolio Format:

-- Cover sheet
+- I. Cover sheet

 - II.
 Table of Contents

 - III.
-Vita
+Vitae

 - IV.
 Educational Philosophy

 - V. Professional Goals

 - VI.
 DARs with Accompanying Artifacts

-- VIII.
+- VII.
 Overall Assessment of Growth in the Graduate Program